Allen B. DuMont: Radio and early interest in television

-Cathode ray tube (CRT) and oscillograph
+Cathode-ray tube and oscillograph

-DuMont had developed an improved version of the cathode ray tube which was both cheaper to produce and was longer-lasting than the German tubes used at that time; the imported tubes had a life of 25 to 30 hours.
-DuMont's invention of the first long-lasting cathode ray tube would later make commercially viable television possible.
-He started his own company, Allen B. DuMont Laboratories, in the basement of his Upper Montclair home, building long-lasting cathode ray tubes.
+DuMont had developed an improved version of the cathode-ray tube which was both cheaper to produce and longer-lasting than the typical German tubes in use– the imported tubes had a life of 25 to 30 hours.
+DuMont's invention of the first long-lasting cathode-ray tube made television commercially viable.
+He started his own company, Allen B. DuMont Laboratories, in the basement of his Upper Montclair, NJ home, building long-lasting cathode-ray tubes.
 In 1931, he sold two tubes to two college science laboratories for $35 each.

-Since DuMont was a leader in cathode ray tube or CRT design and manufacturing, it was a natural step to use the CRT as a visual measuring instrument or oscilloscope.
-The production of CRT's and oscilloscopes was part of DuMont Laboratories located in Upper Montclair, NJ.
+Since DuMont was a leader in cathode-ray tube (CRT) design and manufacturing, it was a natural step to use the CRT as a visual measuring instrument or oscilloscope.
+The production of CRT's and oscilloscopes was part of DuMont Laboratories in Upper Montclair.
 Needing more space he moved to a larger location in Passaic, NJ in 1934.
-Although not the inventor of the oscilloscope, DuMont designed and mass-produced practical oscilloscopes (he called them oscillographs) for all types of laboratory, automotive/equipment servicing and manufacturing applications.
+Although not the inventor of the oscilloscope, DuMont designed and mass-produced practical oscilloscopes (which he called oscillographs) for all types of laboratory, automotive/equipment servicing and manufacturing applications.
 By the 1940s DuMont was the leader in the oscilloscope equipment market.
-DuMont was one of the earliest designers of the trigger sweep oscilloscope using a gas thyratron vacuum tube (forerunner to the silicon controlled rectifier or SCR).
-This allowed the oscilloscope to show a visual trace at a preset input signal level.
+DuMont was one of the earliest designers of the triggered sweep oscilloscope using a gas thyratron vacuum tube (forerunner to the silicon controlled rectifier or SCR).
+This allowed the oscilloscope to display a visual trace at a preset input signal level.
 In addition the sweep (trace across the CRT screen) could be regulated by the sweep speed or sweep frequency.
-This design allowed the oscilloscope to provide better visual detail of the measurement being studied.
-The trigger was a frequency synchronizing type which provided stability in viewing.
+This design allowed the oscilloscope to provide better visual detail of the signal being studied.
+The trigger was a frequency synchronizing type which provided viewing stability.